FairwindsOps/pluto/README.md

 For example:

 ```
-$ pluto detect-helm --target-version k8s=v1.15.0 --show-all
+$ pluto detect-helm --target-version k8s=v1.15.0
-NAME                                                         KIND                           VERSION                                REPLACEMENT                       REMOVED   DEPRECATED
-cert-manager/cert-manager-webhook                            MutatingWebhookConfiguration   admissionregistration.k8s.io/v1beta1   admissionregistration.k8s.io/v1   false     false
+No output to display

 $ echo $?
 0
 ```

-Notice that there is a deprecated version, but it was reported as non-deprecated because it has not yet been deprecated in v1.15.0.
+Notice that there is no output, despite the fact that we might have recognized apiVersions present in the cluster that are not yet deprecated or removed in v1.15.0.
 This particular run exited 0.

 ### Adding Custom Version Checks